PrismRL/prism/docs/source/making-a-roguelike/part11.rst

 -------------------

 We've made our food edible and expanded the ``InventoryState`` with dynamic action selection.
-In the next chapter we'll go over drop tables and containers like chests, populating the dungeon with delicious meat and shiny trinkets!
+In the :doc:`next chapter <part12>` we'll go over drop tables and containers like chests, populating the dungeon with delicious meat and shiny trinkets!